clux/probes.hugo/content/post/2022-04-01-baldurs-gate-rolling.md

 > `AD&D 2e` had its [own ways to tilt the distribution](https://advanced-dungeons-dragons-2nd-edition.fandom.com/wiki/Rolling_Ability_Scores) in a way that resulted in more powerful characters.

 How such a truncation or censoring is performed is at the mercy of the BG engine.
-We will [rectify](https://en.wikipedia.org/wiki/Rectified_Gaussian_distribution) the distribution by **scaling up** a truncated version of our distribution, and show that this is correct later.
+We will [rectify](https://en.wikipedia.org/wiki/Rectified_Gaussian_distribution) the distribution by **scaling up** the truncated version of our distribution, and show that this is correct later.

 <div id="probhist3" style="width:600px;height:450px;"></div>